HgZnCH3/HgZnCH3.github.io/Gallery.md

 <div>
 <img src="/images/TA_2.png" width="636" height="360">
 </div>
-<font color='grey'>I joined the team of the Academic Guidance Center and we recorded some videos to help young students with learning difficulties in the course of General Chemistry.</font>
+<font color='grey'>I joined the team of the Academic Guidance Center and we recorded [some videos](https://www.bilibili.com/video/BV1xE41167hw) to help young students with learning difficulties in the course of General Chemistry.
+As of May 2024, the series of videos has received 105k views.</font>
 <br>
 <br>
 ---